rfwlab/rfw/docs/articles/guide/scene-graph.md

 # Scene Graph

-## Why

-Games often organise objects in hierarchies.
-A scene graph groups nodes so updates and rendering can cascade through parents and children.
+The **scene graph** organizes objects in hierarchies so updates and rendering cascade through parents and children.

+---

 ## When to Use

-Use a scene graph when you need hierarchical transforms or want to update many entities each frame.
-Simple single-object scenes can skip it.
+Use a scene graph when you need:

+* Hierarchical transforms (e.g. moving a parent moves its children)
+* Efficient updates for many entities per frame

+For simple single-object scenes, you can skip it.

+---

-## How
+## How It Works

-1. Create nodes with optional entities and components.
+1. Create nodes with optional entities and components
-2. Connect nodes via `AddChild` to form the hierarchy.
+2. Connect nodes with `AddChild` to form a hierarchy
-3. Call `scene.Update` every frame, typically from the [game loop](/articles/api/game-loop).
+3. Call `scene.Update` every frame, usually inside the [game loop](/articles/api/game-loop)

+---

-## API
+## API Overview

 ```go
 package scene